TeamHeka/medkit/docs/examples/cleaning_text.md

 print("spans=\n","\n".join(f"{sp}" for sp in sentence.spans))
 ```

+We see a combination of `Span` and `ModifiedSpan` indicating that something changed in the text.
+The sentence starts at the character (56:`M`) and then the character (57:`.`) is a ModifiedSpan because it was replaced by a single space.

 ## Displaying in the original text

-Since the sentence contains the information from the original span, it will always be possible to go back and display the information in the raw text.
+Since the sentence contains the information from the original spans, it will always be possible to go back and display the information in the raw text.

 To get the original span, we can use {func}`~medkit.core.text.span_utils.normalize_spans`.
 Next, we can extract the raw text using {func}`~medkit.core.text.span_utils.extract`.